 Ultimate Burger: In the plaza across the street from Target, close to downtown.
 Organic, grass fed beef, all local fresh toppings.
 A step up from a typical fast-food joint, but still quite casual.
 Nontheless, the BEST when you are just craving a REALLY good burger.
 Original atmosphere, that can be loud at times.
 No view.
 Surf competitions are usually on the two TVs inside.
 Good fries as well.
 Lunch or Dinner.

-Papa Kona Restaurant and Cafe (formerly Daylight Mind Coffee Company): It's gorgeous, right next to Kamana Kitchen in Waterfront Row, right on Alii Dr. It is AMAZING for a cup of coffee or tea; just order your local Kona coffee at the counter when you come in, and head upstairs to the outdoor deck, overlooking the water (or head to the bar for drinks).
+Papa Kona Restaurant and Cafe: It's gorgeous, right next to Kamana Kitchen in Waterfront Row, right on Alii Dr. It is AMAZING for a cup of coffee or tea or for drinks; just order your local Kona coffee at the counter when you come in, and head to the outdoor deck, overlooking the water (or head to the bar for drinks).
 The bar has been updated and is also a good spot for drinks.
-The restaurant itself is gorgeous and great for breakfast, lunch and now dinner (the food tends to be hit and miss, but the atmosphere is nice with killer views, but not fancy).
+The restaurant itself has good views and is open for breakfast, lunch and now dinner (the food tends to be hit and miss, but the atmosphere is nice with killer views, but not fancy).
 Live Music on Tuesdays.
 OPEN TUESDAY-SUNDAY. www.PapaKona.com

 The Best "Nice" Places in and around this Side of the Island are:

-In addition to Papa Kona Restaurant and Cafe (above):
+In addition to Papa Kona Restaurant and Cafe (see previous section):

 Merriman's: This is in Waimea; farm to table experience.
 No view; spectacular, fresh food with imagination.
 Excellent service.
 Great for a special, white table cloth kind of dinner.
 Lunch or Dinner.